gruns/blagoblag/content/blog/2013/nov/30/gender-neutral-language-faq.rst

 Maybe you didn't know, you're not a native English speaker, your 11th grade English teacher beat you over the head with some bad advice.
-That's ok, it only takes a moment to fix it, and then you're letting everyone it's easy to fix it!
+That's ok, it only takes a moment to fix it, and then you're letting everyone know it's easy to fix!

 Aren't there bigger issues we should be dealing with?
 -----------------------------------------------------